MUSTE-Project/MULLE/BACKLOG.md

 Rename stack.yamls
 ---

 The name ought to refer to the GHC version.
+Also, there should just be one stack.yaml in the root of the project that manages both packages -- see e.g. the `stack.yaml` in `digestive-functors`.